 For further information, watch the industry briefing on

-Expressions of interest for an Australian carbon exchange - YouTube we delivered on Tuesday 11 May 2021.
+Expressions of interest for an Australian carbon exchange that we delivered on Tuesday 11 May 2021.

-Find out more about the 3-year development of an Australian Carbon Exchange in the project timeline.
+Find out more about the status of the Australian Carbon Exchange in the

 About The Clean Energy Regulator